barguzin/rwmp_pipelines/evac/src/sumo_script.md

 cd /mnt/c/Users/barguzin/Documents/Github/rwmp_pipelines
 python3 /usr/share/sumo/tools/edgesInDistricts.py -n study_area.net.xml -t converted.exit.xml,converted.origs.xml
 ```

+> I dissolved the exits so that there is only one TAZ for all corresponding exits.
+Now the districts.taz.xml looks incorrect.
+Perhaps this happens because these TAZ overlap.
+Might need to run 'difference' before processing this further.

 888. Try importing test OD matrix to see if it works.
 ```{bash}